GitLab Activity Widget for Website. No-code, Live - Poper

 Use cases

-Where GitLab Activity Widget: Embed Merge Requests, Pipelines, and Commits on Any Site actually moves the needle
+Where GitLab Activity Widget: Embed Merge Requests, Commits and Releases on Any Site actually moves the needle

-Four buyer types who get the most lift from embedding GitLab Activity Widget: Embed Merge Requests, Pipelines, and Commits on Any Site on their site.
+Four buyer types who get the most lift from embedding GitLab Activity Widget: Embed Merge Requests, Commits and Releases on Any Site on their site.

-DevOps team pipeline graph with build, test, scan, deploy CI/CD stages and four developer avatars showing 28 MRs merged this week and 98 percent pipeline pass rate
+DevOps engineer portfolio with build, test, scan, deploy stages and four developer avatars showing recent merge request activity

-EU open-source GitLab community with EU flag stars circle, GitLab Foundation tanuki, OSI open-source logo, and community contributor avatars showing GPL/MIT license and EU sovereign data residency
+Open-source GitLab community with EU flag stars circle, GitLab tanuki, OSI open-source logo, and community contributor avatars

-Projects that picked GitLab over GitHub (often for EU data residency, sovereign infrastructure, the open-core GPL/MIT stewardship, or independence from US-based hyperscalers) deserve the same proof-of-work surface.
-Drop your activity stream and release cards on the project homepage so contributors see the repo is healthy.
+Projects that picked GitLab over GitHub deserve the same proof-of-work surface.
+Drop a live activity feed on the project homepage so contributors and users see a steady stream of recent commits, merge requests, and releases, the strongest signal the repo is healthy.

-Merge request tracking board with three merged MRs, approval avatars from reviewers Marc, Camille, Aisha, and Liam, and PIPELINE PASSED badges on every entry
+Merge request activity list with three merged MRs and contributor avatars from Marc, Camille, Aisha, and Liam

 Recommended